 The International Day of Yoga was recognized for the first time in 2015, in which as many as 177 Member States took part.
-In 2016, the event was celebrated to mark the third anniversary of the adoption of the United Nations General Assembly resolution urging the Member States to observe 21st June as the International Yoga Day.
+In 2016, the event was celebrated to mark the third anniversary of the adoption of the United Nations General Assembly resolution urging the Member States to observe 21st June as International Yoga Day.

 On any given day, 20 million people across the world practice Yoga.
 That’s 40 million people each month, or 800 million people each year.
-June 21 marks the first International Yoga Day to celebrate the benefits of a healthy mind in a healthy body.

 Yoga is an ancient practice that helps you reconnect with yourself and clear your mind.
 Various disciplines like Jivamukti, Kundalini, and Hatha focus on different aspects of the practice.
 For example, some forms use only breathing or meditation practices while others combine physical poses.